-The visit should follow the agreed schedule and enable the EQA to make a decision whether or not to recommend certification and direct claims status (DCS).
+The visit should follow the agreed schedule and enable the EQA to make a decision whether or not to recommend certification and Direct Claims Status (DCS).
 The EQA will make decisions based on the centre recognition and approval criteria and our requirements listed within the external quality assurance monitoring visit report.

-As the IQA, you have responsibility to provide evidence to demonstrate that these requirements are being met.
+As the Centre Co-ordinator / IQA, you have responsibility to provide evidence to demonstrate that these requirements are being met.